Блог

 Throughout the dialogue, the consensus was clear: shared responsibility between governments and private industry paves the way to unlocking travel’s full potential as a catalyst for economic growth, cultural exchange, and global connectivity.
 The synergy between sectors enables strategic innovations and policies that can respond effectively to dynamic travel trends while safeguarding the interests of destinations and visitors alike.

-| Key Forum Participants | Roles |
+Key Forum Participants Ролі

-| Gloria Guevara | WTTC Interim CEO |
+Gloria Guevara WTTC Interim CEO

-| Daniela Santanchè | Italian Minister of Tourism |
+Daniela Santanchè Italian Tourism Minister

-| Greg O’Hara | WTTC Chair; Founder of Certares |
+Greg O’Hara WTTC Chair; Founder of Certares

-| Gilda Perez Alvarado | Chief Strategy Officer Accor; CEO Orient Express |
+Gilda Perez Alvarado Chief Strategy Officer, Accor; CEO, Orient Express

-| Simon Vincent CBE | President EMEA Hilton |
+Simon Vincent CBE President EMEA Hilton

-| Marsha Walden | President & CEO Destination Canada |
+Marsha Walden President & CEO, Destination Canada

-| Mehmet Nuri Ersoy | Türkiye Minister of Culture and Tourism |
+Mehmet Nuri Ersoy Turkish Minister for Culture and Tourism

 Looking Back: The Evolution of Sustainable Travel Management

-International organizations, including the World Travel & Tourism Council, have been at the forefront promoting sustainable development goals focused on tourism.
+International organisations, including the World Travel & Tourism Council, have been at the forefront promoting sustainable development goals focused on tourism.
 These efforts encourage businesses and governments to adopt stewardship principles, ensuring that destinations remain viable for generations to come while fostering economic prosperity.

 Destination Stewardship: A Modern Model

 Destination stewardship is a governance approach that integrates public and private involvement to manage tourism’s impact effectively, enhancing resilience in the face of challenges like overtourism or environmental pressures.
-Progressive destinations now incorporate digital tools, data-driven insights, and innovative funding models to optimize visitor management and improve community engagement.
+Progressive destinations now incorporate digital tools, data-driven insights, and innovative funding models to optimise visitor management and improve community engagement.

 Digital Transformation and Tailored Experiences